 Books shelved at JC 599 are about human rights in a particular geographical area and the collection is sub-divided alphabetically by country/area.

-The most popular textbooks and important works are placed in the short-loan collection at the Entrance floor.
+The most popular textbooks and important works are placed in the short-loan collection on the Entrance floor.

-Periodicals may be found in the Library catalogue under title or periodical title.
+Periodicals may be found in the Library search engine by using keywords from the periodical/journal title.
 Owing to the multidisciplinary nature of the subject, relevant periodicals can be found in various subject locations.
 Some of the most frequently used are:

 Human Rights Law Journal JA 1.H8